You can study individual units for personal or professional development without having to apply for a full QUT course.

 Whether you will be a business analyst, a process owner, a solution architect or a software engineer, it is essential that you understand the principles and value of business process automation, in order to fully realise the benefits of Business Process Management.
 This unit introduces the fundamentals of "business process automation”.
 You will learn how to develop an executable business process based on a business-oriented process model.
 You will practice how to automate an executable process using a business process management system (BPMS) and how to monitor its progress.
 The unit further presents various post-execution techniques for analysing the behaviour of automated processes.
 The hands-on approach allows students to design, control and analyse automated business processes using a variety of well-known business process technologies.

-Internet of Things, such as sensor networks, mobile and wearable devices are the emerging computing platforms and frameworks.
-These technologies have resulted in a high demand for creative developers to build innovative cross platform applications, and given the variety of platforms there is a major skills shortage.
+Internet of Things, such as sensor networks, mobile and wearable devices, are emerging computing platforms and frameworks.
+These technologies have resulted in a high demand for professionals who can design and build innovative cross platform IoT solutions and given the infinite possibilities for innovative solutions, there is a major skills shortage.
 This unit aims to provide the theoretical and technical knowledge and skills to design and develop IoT solutions.
 You will extend your design and development skills by working collaboratively in multi-cultural and multi-disciplinary teams to acquire a solid practical foundation for the design and development of a real-world innovative IoT solution.